Shopify/quilt/packages/graphql-typescript-definitions/README.md

 - `--enum-format`: specifies output format for enum types (default = `undefined`)
   - Options: `camel-case`, `pascal-case`, `snake-case`, `screaming-snake-case`
   - `undefined` results in using the unchanged name from the schema (verbatim)
+- `--enum-style`: specifies if the graphql enum types should be created as typescript enums or string unions types. (default = 'enum')
+  - Options: `enum` (exports typescript enums), `type` (exports a string union type, that has no runtime impact)
 - `--custom-scalars`: specifies custom types to use in place of scalar types in your GraphQL schema.
 See below for details.

 #### Examples